 Vocational graduates support our programs

 Vocational graduates support our other programs in a variety of ways.
 For example, the seamstresses, described above, sew all of our early childhood education uniforms.
 Bicycles, which are used by students in our scholarship program, are maintained and repaired by a vocational graduate who has opened his own local shop.
 A trainee who will graduate this spring is constructing stools for outdoor classrooms for each of our school gardens.
-And, other graduates help with school construction and upkeep as well as new trainee placement and mentoring.
+Other graduates help with school construction and upkeep as well as new trainee placement and mentoring.
 When possible, we also contract with local businesses that train these vocational students.
 For example, a local business that trains vocational students in woodworking also produces all of the school desks for our early childhood learning centers.